bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

-### The weekly flow
+### Read the lecture notes

 Each week, _before coming to class_, read the lecture notes for that week.
 It is expected that you understand the big ideas and results ahead of that week's class.
 This will make the  classes more pleasant and effective and will allow time for class work.

+### The labs

-Every week we have a designated lab period in which you’ll work on a problem set focused on the topics discussed that week.
+Every week we have a designated lab period in which you’ll work on a set of activities focused on the topics discussed that week.
 The lab problems are meant to be solved in class, during the designated lab time, working with your group.
-Myself and the LAs will be around to work with the groups, facilitate discussions and answer questions.
+Myself and the LAs will be around to work with you, facilitate discussions and answer questions.

 Labs are not graded and their goal is to help you learn.
 It is important that you strive to work through all problems, formulate questions, check your notes,  discuss  with your group, the LAs and the instructor, and get your questions answered.
 We will ocasionally go over solutions to some lab problems as